bucketco/bucket-javascript-sdk/packages/vue-sdk/README.md

 `useTrack()` returns a function which lets you send custom events to Reflag.
 It takes a string argument with the event name and optionally an object with properties to attach the event.

-Using `track` returned from `useFeature()` calles this track function with the feature key as the event name.
+Using `track` returned from `useFlag()` calles this track function with the feature key as the event name.

 ```vue
 <script setup lang="ts">